“Travelling Ceramics” – New Accessibility Toolkit for People with Disabilities

 The Centre for the Study of Modern Ceramics – G. Psaropoulos Foundation has developed an Accessibility Toolkit focused on contemporary ceramics, aiming to introduce individuals with intellectual, mobility, and hearing disabilities to the art of ceramics—from traditional forms to its modern expressions.

-For more information about the contents of the Accessibility Toolkit and borrowing options, you can contact us at 2103318491 or via eail at kmnk@otenet.gr.
+For more information about the museum toolkit’s contents and borrowing options, please call us at 2103318491 or email us at kmnk@otenet.gr.

 Concept & General Supervision: